home-assistant/home-assistant.io/source/_integrations/tedee.markdown

 ## Troubleshooting

 {% details "Lock state is not updated in real-time" %}
 Make sure your bridge can reach your Home Assistant instance.
 This means, if you use separate VLANs you need to configure your Firewall appropriately.
-Additionally, if you have configured a SSL enabled endpoint for your `Internal URL` (Settings -> System -> Network -> Home Assistant URL), you can try to set it back to the IP address of your instance (or a non-HTTPS URL), as HTTPS sometimes leads to problems with the push updates.
+Additionally, if you have configured an SSL-enabled endpoint for your Internal URL (Settings -> System -> Network -> Home Assistant URL), try setting it back to the IP address of your instance (or a non-HTTPS URL), as HTTPS sometimes leads to problems with the push updates.
 {% enddetails %}

 {% details "Authentication failures when trying to use the integration" %}
 The token that is used to talk to your lock is time limited.
-Sometimes there were issues when the clock of the Home Assistant host was slightly out of sync, so try to sync your hosts clock.
+Sometimes there were issues when the clock of the Home Assistant host was slightly out of sync, so try to sync your host's clock.
 {% enddetails %}